 What is Not the Kind of Stewardship I Meant

-In the end, it seems stewardship does less to serve the person than it does to serve the thing being “stewarded”.
+In the end, stewardship does serve the person AND it serves the thing being “stewarded”.

 I suppose, if money is the bottom line, this may sound like bad business.

-For Wild Ozark, though, and for those who enjoy participating in the kind ginseng stewardship I’ve outlined, it’s not just about the money.
+For Wild Ozark, though, it’s not just about the money.

 It’s about stepping out of an anthropocentric worldview.